ocornut/imgui/docs/CONTRIBUTING.md

 - If you get a crash or assert, use a debugger to locate the line triggering it and read the comments around.
 - Please don't be a [Help Vampire](https://slash7.com/2006/12/22/vampires/).

-## 'Issues' vs 'Discussions'
+## Using "Issues" for almost everything!

 We are happy to use 'Issues' for many type of open-ended questions.
 We are encouraging 'Issues' becoming an enormous, centralized and cross-referenced database of Dear ImGui contents.

-Only if you:
+- Need help using the API?
+Open an Issue!
+- Want to suggest a feature?
+Open an Issue!
+- etc.

+ONLY IN THOSE CASE you can use the [Discussions forums](https://github.com/ocornut/imgui/discussions)
 - Cannot BUILD or LINK examples.
 - Cannot BUILD, or LINK, or RUN Dear ImGui in your application or custom engine.
-- Cannot LOAD a font.

-Then please [use the Discussions forums](https://github.com/ocornut/imgui/discussions) instead of opening an issue.

 If Dear ImGui is successfully showing in your app and you have used Dear ImGui before, you can open an Issue.
-Any form of discussions is welcome as a new issue.
+Any form of discussions is welcome as a new Issue.

 ## How to open an issue